-If you are using Gmail as an email provider, you can just add +firstname.lastname@example.org to the email address, and this will create an alias for your Gmail account.
+If you are using Gmail as an email provider, you can just add +firstname.lastname@example.org to the email address, which will create an alias for your Gmail account.
 This means that as far as Stripe is concerned, it's a different address from the one they blocked, but the emails from the merchant will still come to your email address.

 The Stripe Saga: My Attempt to resolve this with Stripe support

 With this new insight, I reached out to Stripe.
 I told them about the payments failing and my suspicion that the failure was because of my email and asked if there was some way to get my email off the blocklist.
-Unfortunately, Stripe needs a merchant to reach out to them to look at the issue.
+Unfortunately, Stripe needs a merchant to contact them to look at the issue.
 I haven't had much luck getting merchants to email stripe.
-Most merchants just suggest talking to the bank, which does not help when the bank does not even see the transaction.
+Most merchants suggest talking to the bank, which does not help when the bank does not even see the transaction.

 Finally, I sent them a screenshot showing Stripe's decline code as "fraudulent".
-I also sent them the response from a merchant clearly stating that they(merchant) thinks I should reach out to Stripe as they don't think they(Stripe) would give them the information.
+I also sent them the response from a merchant clearly stating that they(merchant) think I should reach out to Stripe as they don't think they(Stripe) would give them the information.
 I also told them I bypassed the fraudulent decline code by providing an alternate email address.

 I was hoping that this would get Stripe to resolve the issue.
 But alas, I got the same canned reply.

-After telling them that I was getting tired of this chicken and egg problem, they linked some text to send to the merchant.
+After telling them I was getting tired of this chicken and egg problem, they linked some text to send to the merchant.
 I have sent this to the merchant, but I don't think the merchant has much incentive to prioritise this.

 I will update this section with any more progress.